codebykat/wp-post-by-email/readme.txt

 1. Your mailbox settings (URL, protocol, port and whether SSL is enabled; not your login and password).
 1. Any error messages displayed (it might help to <a href="http://codex.wordpress.org/WP_DEBUG">enable WP_DEBUG</a> in your wp-config.php).
 1. If the issue is related to a specific email, the full email, including headers.
 Feel free to replace any personal information with dummy text (such as "sender@example.com").  <a href="https://support.google.com/groups/answer/75960?hl=en">This link</a> has instructions for viewing full message headers in Gmail, Outlook and Yahoo.

+== Contributing ==

+Help with development, support and testing is always welcome!
+See the <a href="https://github.com/codebykat/wp-post-by-email/blob/master/CONTRIBUTING.md">Contributing guidelines</a> for more info.

 == Changelog ==